arkency/posts/posts/2013-07-13-ruby-and-aop-decouple-your-code-even-more.md

 end
 ```

 Notice the empty method `user_pushed `- it's perfectly fine, we're maintaining it only to provide a join point for our solution.
 You'll often see empty methods in code written in AOP paradigm.
-In my code, with a bit of metaprogramming I turn it into helper, so it becomes something like:
+In my code, with a bit of metaprogramming, I turn it into a helper, so it becomes something like:

 ```
 #!ruby